 - breathing problems caused by weakness in the diaphragm and other respiratory muscles

-Early signs of ALS may include problems performing the tasks of everyday life.
+Early signs of ALS may include problems performing everyday tasks.
 For example, you may have difficulty climbing stairs or getting up from a chair.
-You might also have problems speaking and swallowing, or weakness in your arms and hands.
-Early symptoms are usually focal, found in specific sites of the body.
-They also tend to happen only on one side.
-In other words, they are asymmetrical.
+You might also have difficulty speaking or swallowing, or weakness in your arms and hands.
+Early symptoms are usually found in specific parts of the body.
+They also tend to be asymmetrical, which means they only happen on one side.

-Approximately 30 to 50 percent of people suffering from ALS have some cognitive impairment.
+Cognitive impairment is a common symptom of ALS.
 Behavioral changes can also occur without mental decline.
 Emotional lability can occur in all ALS sufferers, even those without dementia.
-This condition is characterized by excessive emotional reactions such as laughing or crying.

 Inattention and slowed thinking are the most common cognitive symptoms of ALS.
-ALS-related dementia can also occur if there is cell degeneration in the frontal lobe.
-ALS-related dementia is most likely to occur when there is a family history of dementia.
-Poor breathing, bulbar onset ALS, and being older than 60 are also risk factors for dementia.
+ALS-related dementia can also occur if there’s cell degeneration in the frontal lobe.
+ALS-related dementia is most likely to occur when there’s a family history of dementia.

 ALS is usually diagnosed by a neurologist.
-There is no specific test for ALS.
+There’s no specific test for ALS.
 The process of establishing a diagnosis can take anywhere from weeks to months.

-Doctors may start to suspect ALS when a patient has progressive neuromuscular decline.
-They will watch for increasing problems with symptoms such as muscle weakness, wasting, atrophy, twitching, cramps, or contractures.
+Your doctor may start to suspect you have ALS if you have progressive neuromuscular decline.
+They’ll watch for increasing problems with symptoms such as:

 These symptoms can also be caused by a number of conditions.
-Therefore, a diagnosis requires the doctor to rule out other health problems.
+Therefore, a diagnosis requires your doctor to rule out other health problems.
 This is done with a series of diagnostic tests including:

-- EMG to evaluate electrical activity of muscles
+- an EMG to evaluate the electrical activity of your muscles

-- nerve conduction studies to test nerve function
+- nerve conduction studies to test your nerve function

-- an MRI that shows which parts of the nervous system are affected
+- an MRI that shows which parts of your nervous system are affected

-Genetic tests may also be useful for patients with a family history of ALS.
+Genetic tests may also be useful for people with a family history of ALS.

 As ALS progresses, it becomes more difficult to breathe and digest food.
 The skin and subcutaneous tissues are also affected.
 Many parts of the body deteriorate, and all of them must be treated appropriately.

-Because of this, a team of doctors and specialists often work together to treat ALS patients.
+Because of this, a team of doctors and specialists often work together to treat people with ALS.
 Specialists involved in the ALS team might include:

-- a neurologist who is skilled in management of ALS
+- a neurologist who is skilled in the management of ALS

 - a physiatrist